massoncheg/forgejo-docs/admin/logging-documentation.md

 ## Debugging problems

-When submitting logs in Gitea issues it is often helpful to submit merged logs obtained by either by redirecting the console log to a file or copying and pasting it.
+When submitting logs in Forgejo issues it is often helpful to submit merged logs obtained by either by redirecting the console log to a file or copying and pasting it.
 To that end it is recommended to set your logging to: